last updated 05/07/2014

 Electronically controlled and regulated chargers are the best solution for charging 12V lead acid systems.
 They offer higher charge rates, optimized charge profiles to extend battery life, and will terminate the charge when the battery is fully charged (backing off to float charge level at this point).
 They offer reconditioning cycles which attempt to dislodge sulphur from electrodes and restore some battery capacity.
 Using these chargers will extend the life of your batteries.

 Some people permanently mount an AC charger in the vehicle or trailer.
-It is permanently wired to the 12V system so that it’s just a matter of plugging it in to begin charging.
+It is permanently wired to the 12V system via a switch so that it’s just a matter of plugging it in to begin charging.
 This is useful if you are visiting powered camping sites regularly, such as those found in caravan parks.
+Make sure you have switch to isolate the AC charger when not in use, otherwise it may sink some current whilst turned off and flatten your batteries,

 For more information on battery charging, visit http://batteryuniversity.com